Kremlin Says German Leak Shows 'Involvement' Of West In Ukraine

 'Plans to strike'

-"The Russian Foreign Ministry demanded... clarifications in connection with the discussion between top German officers," it said in a statement.
+Ambassador Alexander Graf Lambsdorff left the ministry building without giving any comment, Russian news agencies reported.

-Graf Lambsdorff left the ministry building without giving any comment, Russian news agencies reported.
-Germany's foreign ministry said Graf Lambsdorff attended "a long-planned meeting in the Russian foreign ministry."
+Germany's foreign ministry denied Graf Lambsdorff had been summoned, instead saying he attended“a long-planned meeting in the Russian foreign ministry”.

 The day before, Germany had accused Russian President Vladimir Putin of trying to sow disunity with the leak.